ciaranmurphy10/pands-weekly-tasks/README.md

 * Accept inputs from the user.
 * Save them in the correct format.
 * Convert cent to euro.
-* Print a disriptive sentence.
+* Print a descriptive sentence.

 The trickiest part of this is the conversion from cent to euro.
 It may be tempting to simply divide the cent amount by 100, but this would lead to our amount being stored as a float since the output of division in Python is always a float.
-Due to how floating points are stored as binary in Python, this can lead rounding errors and other issues so it's best to avoid this.
+Due to how floating points are stored as binary in Python, this can lead to rounding errors and other issues so it's best to avoid this.

 A safer way to do this calculation is to use floor division to divide our cent amount by 100, which discards the remainder and returns the result as an integer.
 This tells us how many times 100 fits into our cent amount (which could be 0 times).
 This is our euro amount.
 To get our cent amount, we use the modulo operator to find the remainder when dividing our original cent amount by 100.
 This gives us our cent amount.
 When we put these together, we get our original cent amount in euro and cent.

-An issue that you run into as a result of calculating the euro and cent amounts in this way is that if the cent amount is less than 10, it will natuarally display as a single digit.
+An issue that you run into as a result of calculating the euro and cent amounts in this way is that if the cent amount is less than 10, it will naturally display as a single digit.
 Since the standard format for displaying a euro and cent amount is to insert a leading 0 in front of the cent part in this situation, we can use string formatting to deal with this.

 ### References
 [https://www.w3schools.com/python/ref_func_input.asp](https://www.w3schools.com/python/ref_func_input.asp)